 Your first steps in jazz guitar chords!

-Welcome to this premium online jazz guitar chord chart.
-I'm sure you'll find every "chord shape" you can possibly need on this very page!
-If not, please let me know by posting a question or a comment (use the form at the bottom of this page) and I'll get back to you shortly...
+Welcome to this online jazz guitar chord chart.
+You’ll find every chord shape you need to get started.
+If not, please let me know by posting a question or a comment (at the bottom of this page) and I’ll get back to you shortly…

 Only use what sounds good and practical to you.
 As we say, take the rest, leave the best! (or is it the opposite?)